varnish/varnish-modules/docs/vmod_saintmode.rst

 			# This marks the backend as sick for this specific
 			# object for the next 20s.
 			saintmode.blacklist(20s);
+			# Retry the request.
+This will result in a different backend
+			# being used.
 			return (retry);
 		}
 	}